LTC Donald J. Hazelwood Jr.

 His awards include the DMSM, MSM (3 OLC), JMUA, ARCOM, JSAM, AAM and other service medals.

-Mr. McCluskey is married to CPT Beth McCluskey (nee Reilly) of South Euclid, Ohio, and they have two sons, Jack (21) and Pat (19) who are ROTC cadets.
+Mr. McCluskey is married to MAJ Beth McCluskey (nee Reilly) of South Euclid, Ohio, and they have two sons, Jack (23) a 2LT in the USAR and Pat (21) who is a senior ROTC cadet at St. Joseph’s University.

 Sergeant First Class Johnson